 One of the easiest ways to find the right slowpitch bat is by checking out various reviews.
 Although we provide full reviews as well, you may only be interested in a quick run down of our top 5.
 If that sounds like you, this next section is for you.

 For 2016, we feel the Louisville Z4 is the best slowpitch softball bat available.
+One of the main reasons is because many believed last years Louisville Z4000 was the best slowpitch bat ever made.
+However, the model has been improved even more this year!
 Louisville Slugger was already considered the hottest bat in slow pitch softball.
-But with the new revolutionary design made for this season, it just gets hotter.
 The Z4 combines the revolutionary TRU3 technology with SWING 1 inner Disc design to deliver a bat that feels good on contact and gives nothing but powerful hits off it.

 Using the TRU3 technology, Louisville Slugger has created the first ever, 3 piece slow pitch softball bat.
 This 3 piece design strengthens the link between the barrel and the handle and gives it more of a trampoline spring.
 While making it sturdier, it allows the bat to flex, dramatically reducing the negative vibration and sting on contact.